Ella-Hoeppner/SSE/README.md

     * all `ContextTag`s should be reachable from root
     * no markers within a context are ambiguous, i.e. nothing is a prefix of another
       * or I guess, maybe allow markers that prefix others, but always give parsing precedence to the longer ones
-* support for custom pretty-printing/formatting logic, conditional on tag + first element after tag
-  * or maybe just accept a `fn(SyntaxTree) -> Option<Formatting Info>` that can scan each form and optionally give override control of the normal formatting, for more generality?
-  * This will be useful for having clj-like autoformatting, where `let` and `fn` forms are formatted differently from normal applications, which is really nice
 * maybe let enclosers consume args on the right/left too?
   * this would make bracket-generic syntax possible, e.g. `Type<Generic>`, where the `<...>` encloser consumes one left arg